[Fixed] Can't Save Files to USB Flash Drive - Qiling

 Read More: Convert FAT32 to NTFS

-If the hard drive has enough unallocated space to extend the target partition, jump to Step 2, and continue.
-If not, free up space first:
+If the hard drive has enough unallocated space to extend the target partition, continue with the process.
+However, if there is not enough space, free up some space on the hard drive before proceeding.

-2. To shrink the partition, simply drag one of its ends to free up unallocated space and click "Proceed" to start resize the partition.
+2. To shrink a partition, you can drag one of its ends to free up unallocated space, then click "Proceed" to start the resizing process.

-1. You should first select the drive/partition that want to adjust its size and select "Resize/Move" in the "Disk management" page.
+1. To adjust the size of a drive or partition, first select the drive/partition you want to modify and then choose the "Resize/Move" option from the "Disk management" page.

-2. To extend the partition, make sure that there is unallocated space aside (if there isn't, follow the above steps to create some).
-In the same way, drag your mouse into the unallocated space and click "Proceed" to start resize the partition.
+2. To extend the partition, ensure there is unallocated space available.
+If not, create some.
+Then, drag your mouse into the unallocated space and click "Proceed" to resize the partition.

-Now we're arriving at the last commonly seen error that will cause the trouble, which is "you don't have permission to save in this location, contact the administrator to obtain permission".
-This happens a lot when you're trying to save certain Microsoft files.
+The final commonly encountered error that causes issues is "you don't have permission to save in this location, contact the administrator to obtain permission", which often occurs when trying to save Microsoft files.

 Step 1: Press the "Windows + R" keys simultaneously and open "Run".